embench/embench-rt/README.md

-# Embench Context Switch and Interrupt Benchmark
+# Embench Real Time Benchmarks

 Micro-benchmark for embedded systems to characterize their behavior in respect of context switching speed and interrupt latency.

+This repository was previously known as `embench-context-latency`.

-This work is led by Cesare Garlati (@cgarlati).
+This work was initiated by Cesare Garlati (@cgarlati) and is now led by Ofer Shinaar (@oferShinaar) and Ronen Haen (@rhwd)

 Hex Five's test cases for eventualy inclusion in David Patterson's Embench project https://github.com/embench